 Children are given a Reading Record booklet which contains information about letter and numeral formation during their first few weeks at school.
-Parents are encouraged to help their child choose a library book from the class library to read to their child and talk about it with them.
+Your child will also be given a library book from the class library every week.
+We ask you to read this to your child and talk about it with them.